restarian/brace_document_navlink/docs/how_documents_are_modified.md

 The navigation link test will be injected at the very top of the page if a match is not found.
 The program looks for a markdown horizontal rule followed by a markdown heading.

 The regular expression uses by this plugin to locate a navigation list:

 ```((?:\r\n|\n)+[\ ,\t,\-,\*,\_]{3,}(?:\r\n|\n)+)(#+[\ ,\t]+)([^(?:\n||\r\n)]+)(?:\r\n|\n)```

-The regular expression uses by this plugin to locate a navigation list bullets (*this is appended to the navigation list regex above:
+The regular expression uses by this plugin to locate a navigation list bullets (*this is appended to the navigation list regex above*):

 ```([\ ,\t]*[\*,\+,\-][\ ,\t]+.*(?:\r\n|\n)+)```

 #### Below are some examples of what is matched as a navigation list when parsing the markdown files.